 Dubbed “Mile Zero” of the Flint Hills Trail, Osawatomie’s role as the eastern terminus makes it the perfect starting (or stopping) point for trail enthusiasts of all ages and abilities, and is within easy driving distance for the majority of the Kansas City metro area.
 The trail and trailhead are open year round from dawn to dusk for cycling, hiking, walking, and horseback riding.
 No motorized vehicles are allowed on the trail except for those used as mobility aides or for approved trail maintenance.

-Coming Soon in 2021: Amenities at Mile Zero include the newly built Walker Station informational kiosk (modeled after traditional train station architecture and named for Kansas trails pioneer Doug Walker), a solid waste and recycling center, and public restroom facility.
+Coming Soon: Amenities at Mile Zero include the newly built Walker Station informational kiosk (modeled after traditional train station architecture and named for Kansas trails pioneer Doug Walker), a solid waste and recycling center, and public restroom facility.
 The dual parking lots are equipped for a large volume of motor vehicles and the large lot even includes several dedicated stalls for horse trailers.
 A custom designed pedestrian bridge crosses a ditch 1/4 mile from the trailhead entrance and its design mirrors our two nationally celebrated triple span bridges that bookend the north and south of Osawatomie.

 We welcome trail traffic with open arms and open hearts, and love seeing people discovering our community.
 We have several projects on the books for 2021-2025 that incorporate trails, bicycles, and other great recreation opportunities in and around our community.
 Wayfinding signage, historical markers, and other great features are all coming soon too.

 Read on for a complete history of how the Flint Hills Trail wound its way into the heart of Osawatomie…

 “You either love spinning the pedals and watching scenery whiz by, or you don’t.
 And if you love it, not much can sour you on the idea of riding your bike.”Keith Mills